-• Mainline: Derailment occurs on primary rail over which rail transit vehicles travel between stations.

-Yard: Derailment occurs on yard or side track.
+- Mainline: Derailment occurs on primary rail over which rail transit vehicles travel between stations. - Yard: Derailment occurs on yard or side track.

 - Revenue facility: transit station: A passenger boarding/deboarding facility with a platform, which may include stairs, elevators, escalators, passenger controls, canopies, wind shelters, ticket office or machines, restrooms, or concessions.
-Includes all fixed guideway passenger facilities (except for on-street cable car and light rail stops), including busway passenger facilities; underground, at grade, and elevated rail stations; and ferryboat terminals.
-Includes transportation, transit, or transfer centers, park-and-ride facilities, and transit malls with the above components, including those only used by MB. - Non-Revenue Facility: A facility or an area that is not used to enable individuals to board or alight from transit vehicles, and that is primarily staffed by transit employees. - Right-of-way: Trackway: Mid-block or locations on the rail right-of-way that are not at intersections.
-Includes driveways, parking lot entrances, ramps, bridges, and tunnels. - Right-of-way: Grade Crossing: An intersection of a roadway and a rail right-of-way where they cross each other at the same level (at grade).
+This Includes the following: - All fixed guideway passenger facilities (except for on-street cable car and light rail stops); - Busway passenger facilities; - Underground, at grade, and elevated rail stations; - Ferryboat terminals; - Transportation, transit, or transfer centers; - Park-and-ride facilities; and - Transit malls with the above components, including those only used by buses. - Non-Revenue Facility: A facility or an area that is not used to enable individuals to board or alight from transit vehicles, and that is primarily staffed by transit employees. - Right-of-way: Trackway: Mid-block or locations on the rail right-of-way that are not at intersections.
+Includes driveways, parking lot entrances, ramps, bridges, and tunnels. - Right-of-way: Grade Crossing: An intersection of a roadway and a rail right-ofway where they cross each other at the same level (at grade).
 Pedestrian crosswalks in stations are also included.